Dan has been in the HVAC industry for 23 years, with experience ranging from installation and service to sales and distribution.

-Saving Money on Air Conditioning is Easy
+Saving Money on Air Conditioning Is Easy

-While I'm sure you're grateful that the nice gentleman you're working with has brought this to light, spending an additional $150 to kick off the summer isn't likely what you had in mind when you asked him how to save money and keep your unit running efficiently.
-Of course if he's standing there, you're likely already out $75 just to be in his presence.
+While I'm sure you're grateful that the nice person you're working with has brought this to light, spending an additional $150 to kick off the summer isn't likely what you had in mind when you asked them how to save money and keep your unit running efficiently.
+Of course, if they're standing there, you're likely already out $75 just to be in their presence.
 Are you feeling the heat yet?

-- The evaporator is the indoor component that is located on the top of your furnace or air handler.
+The Evaporator: This is the indoor component that is located on the top of your furnace or air handler.
 As the liquid refrigerant enters the coil, it passes through a metering device of some type.
 In short, this device controls the amount of refrigerant that enters the coil where the tubing is now increased in diameter.
 This limitation of refrigerant and increased volume capacity causes a significant drop in pressure.
-Since pressure and temperature are greatly affected by each other, the drop in pressure causes the boiling point of the refrigerant to drop significantly as well as its temperature.
+Since pressure and temperature greatly affect each other, the drop in pressure causes the boiling point of the refrigerant to drop significantly as well as its temperature.
 Now the coil, compared to our home, is a cool 65 degrees (approximately) while the boiling point of the refrigerant is somewhere around 55 degrees.
 This means the liquid refrigerant has boiled off into a nice heat absorbing gas.
 As the warm air from our home passes over these coils, the heat is absorbed into the refrigerant and sucked back to the condenser.
-The humidity in this air then collects on the coil like a glass of ice water on a summer day.
-This condensation then runs down into the drain pan at the bottom of the coil and is discharged by the pipe attached to it.
+The humidity in this air then collects on the coil like it does on a glass of ice water on a summer day.
+This condensation runs down into the drain pan at the bottom of the coil and is discharged by the pipe attached to it.

-- The condenser is the outdoor unit that really powers the whole operation.
+The Condenser: This is the outdoor unit that really powers the whole operation.
 As the gaseous refrigerant that now contains the heat it has absorbed from the home returns to the condenser, it passes through all those coils you see wrapped in fins and around the compressor.
 As the fan in the A/C pulls air across the coils, they are cooled.
 As the coils cool, the gaseous refrigerant begins to return to a more liquid-like state.
 The compressor then finishes the job by increasing the pressure the refrigerant is under thus increasing its boiling point.
 This much higher boiling point now means that the refrigerant is turned back into a liquid since it is not nearly hot enough to boil over.
 This liquid is now pushed back into the skinny copper line and returned to the coil to start the process over again.

-Why is it Important to Clean the Air Conditioning Coils?
+Why Is It Important to Clean the Air Conditioning Coils?

-Now, there are a few more technical terms, parts, and science to this process we call air conditioning but I feel confident that most of you now know more about how your air conditioner works than you did when you started reading this hub.
+Now, there are a few more technical terms, parts, and science to this process we call air conditioning but I feel confident that most of you now know more about how your air conditioner works than you did when you started reading this article.
 Knowing what you know, how about a little quiz to explain why we need to clean our coils.
-It's only 4 questions and I'm pretty sure you'll pass.
+It's only 4 questions, and I'm pretty sure you'll pass.

 Items Used for Cleaning A/C Coils

-There are a lot of tools used in HVAC however this project will mostly require items you likely have around the house.
+There are a lot of tools used in HVAC; however, this project will mostly require items you likely have around the house.
 There are a few things you may want to purchase to do a better job, especially if you're going to continue doing this for yourself in the future.

 If you cannot afford to make any purchases, the below steps will still help you to make a difference in the health of your A/C by explaining the tear down of the unit and how to do what you can with what you have.